High Speed! Free! Starting Days: Production

 On March 22, 2015, Kyoto Animation announced that a film for High Speed! (ハイ☆スピード！, Hai Supīdo!), the original light novel by Koji Oji that had inspired the Free! animated series, had been green-lit during the Free!
 Eternal Summer Special Event.
 The film is a loose adaptation of the second volume, which was also penned by Oji.

 Several cast members from the television series returned to reprise their roles, including Nobunaga Shimazaki, Tatsuhisa Suzuki, Mamoru Miyano, and Yoshimasa Hosoya.
-Yasuhiro Takemoto was announced as the director of the film, while several staff members who had worked on the television series returned, including head writer Masahiro Yokotani, art director Joji Unogochi, soundtrack composer Tatsuya Kato, among others.
+Yasuhiro Takemoto was announced as the director of the film, while several staff members who had worked on the television series returned, including head writer Masahiro Yokotani, art director Joji Unogochi, and soundtrack composer Tatsuya Kato, among others.
 In September 2015, the film's official website had announced new additions to the cast, including Toshiyuki Toyonaga as Asahi, Kouki Uchiyama as Ikuya, Kenji Nojima as Natsuya, and Satoshi Hino as Nao.
 Nagisa Hazuki and Rei Ryugazaki, two characters from the main cast of the original Free! series, appear in the film with minor roles.

 High Speed!
 Free!
 Starting Days was released in theaters on December 5, 2015.
 The film's theme song, "Aching Horns", was performed by Oldcodex.
 The song was released as a single on December 18, 2015.
 It debuted at #10 on Oricon and charted for eight weeks.
 Funimation acquired the rights for High Speed!
 Free!
 Starting Days for distribution in North America, along with the Free!
 Timeless Medley movie trilogy, including Free!
 Take Your Marks.
 All films were released as a set in October 2018.